bagbaq/laravel-url-shortener/README.md

 ## 📝 Todo List

-- Make admin panel for managing links, users and general settings of the site
 - Beautify the front-end
 - Create QR-Code for short link
 - Protect short links with password